U.S. officials to boycott Beijing Olympics over rights 'atrocities' | Politics

 For China, which denies all rights abuses, Biden's move is less a threat to the Games and more of an optics problem that Beijing fueled by threatening retaliation, experts said.
 "It would have been a non-story if let alone," said Lisa Delpy Neirotti, an associate professor of sport management at the George Washington University School of Business.
 "We typically do not send a large government delegation anyway, especially in COVID times."

-China plans to limit spectator attendance at the February Games, citing strict COVID-19 protocols, and Chinese state media have said Beijing does not intend to invite https://www.reuters.com/world/china/china-not-inviting-western-politicians-who-threaten-boycott-beijing-winter-games-2021-11-29 Western politicians who have threatened a boycott.
-Russian President Vladimir Putin is the only leader of a major country who has accepted China's invitation to attend.
+China plans to limit spectator attendance at the February Games, citing strict COVID-19 protocols, and Chinese state media have said Beijing does not intend to invite https://www.reuters.com/world/china/china-not-inviting-western-politicians-who-threaten-boycott-beijing-winter-games-2021-11-29 Western politicians who threaten boycotts.
+Russian President Vladimir Putin is the only leader of a major country who has accepted China's invitation.

-Other countries, including Australia and Britain, are reported to be considering their own boycotts.
-Stefano Sannino, chief of the European Union's diplomatic service, said on Friday after meetings with U.S. officials in Washington that any boycott was in the domain of individual member states, not common EU foreign policy.
+Other countries, including Australia and Britain, are reportedly considering their own boycotts.
+Stefano Sannino, chief of the European Union's diplomatic service, said on Friday that boycotts were a matter for individual member states, not common EU foreign policy.

-Scott Kennedy, a China expert at the Center for Strategic and International Studies in Washington, said Beijing had options to retaliate – such as limiting bilateral dialogue, stalling visas, or hamstringing athletic delegations and journalists at the Games - all of which would yield their own diplomatic costs for China's ruling Communist Party, especially if numerous countries followed suit.
+Scott Kennedy, a China expert at the Center for Strategic and International Studies in Washington, said Beijing had options to retaliate – such as limiting bilateral dialogue, stalling visas, or hamstringing athletic delegations and journalists at the Games - all of which may lead to further diplomatic backlash for China's ruling Communist Party.
 "The ultimate origin of these tensions is China's shift in a more autocratic direction.
 That's the CCP's choice, but it doesn't mean the rest of the world simply has to remain silent," he said.
-(Additional reporting by Brad Heath，Trevor Hunnicutt, David Brunnstrom, Frank Pingue, Gabriel Crossley, Sheila Dang, Karolos Grohman, Amy Tennery and David Ljunggren; Writing by Michael Martina; Editing by Mary Milliken, Alexander Smith and Alistair Bell)
+(Additional reporting by Brad Heath，Trevor Hunnicutt, David Brunnstrom, Frank Pingue, Gabriel Crossley, Sheila Dang, Karolos Grohman, Amy Tennery, David Ljunggren and Helen Coster; Writing by Michael Martina; Editing by Mary Milliken, Alexander Smith, Alistair Bell and Sam Holmes)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)